guumaster/hostctl/README.md

 The tool recognize your system and use the right hosts file, it will use `/etc/hosts` on Linux/Mac and `C:\Windows\System32\Drivers\etc\hosts` on Windows.

+**SUDO**: You will need permissions for any action that modify hosts file, add `sudo` to the commands below when needed.

 ## Usage